 Prior to his clerkships, Doug was an associate at a boutique litigation law firm in Southern California.
 He litigated complex civil disputes, including a fight for control of a large family-owned corporation that was successfully removed to Bankruptcy Court.
 Doug also successfully litigated a specific performance action for the turnover of a $5 million commercial property.

 Doug is the President of the James T. King Bankruptcy Inn of Court for the 2018-2019 year.
-He is also an active member of the California Bankruptcy Forum, the American Bankruptcy Institute, the Turnaround Management Association, and the Federal Bar Association.
+Recently Doug was appointed to a three year term on the Insolvency Law Committee of the Business Law Section of the California Lawyers Association.
+He is also an active member of the Los Angeles Bankruptcy Forum, the American Bankruptcy Institute, the Turnaround Management Association, and the Federal Bar Association.

 Publications, Presentations & Recognitions

 - Certified Business Bankruptcy Specialist, American Board of Certification (www.abcworld.org).

 - Selected to Daily Journal's Top 40 Under 40 in 2019.

 - Martindale Hubbell AV Preeminent Peer Review Rating (2013-2019).

 - Up-And-Coming 100: 2018-2019, Super Lawyers Magazine.

 - 2013-2019 Southern California Rising Star, Super Lawyers Magazine.